 But keep in mind there is no accurate average cost per square foot or production rate per hour as every building cleaning situation will be different.
 Factors that impact the cost to clean an office include the size and type of building, the specifications and everything in between.
-Often, the price per square foot is less the larger the office space.
-Once you consider all the variables there are a lot of exceptions.
+Often, the price per square foot goes down as the square footage goes up.
+Once you consider all the variables, there are a lot of exceptions.

-We will find out the type and frequency of cleaning, analyze your requirements and give you a proposal based on your needs.
+We will ask about the type and frequency of cleaning, analyze your requirements and give you a proposal based on your needs.
 This may include sweeping, mopping, emptying trash, cleaning the blinds, vacuuming, disinfecting the bathroom, dusting and other chores.

-Then there are additional costs to clean an office.
+Then, there are additional costs to clean an office.
 For example, they can include time spent driving to and from each client location, gas, cleaning supplies, equipment rental, salary for employees, and time spent on each job.
-We try to pay a high living hourly wage to keep happy productive employees, even if it might cut into are profit!
+We try to pay a high living wage to keep happy, productive employees, even if it might cut into our profit!
 We can help define the scope of work for you.

-A cleaning also company has indirect costs, that beyond just job site cleaning costs.
-We have such costs as business liability insurance, marketing, website maintenance, office rent, administrative fees, and taxes.
-These costs allow us to stay in business and grow while servicing you.
+A cleaning company also has indirect costs, that go beyond the job site cleaning costs.
+For example, we have to consider business liability insurance, marketing, website maintenance, office rent, administrative fees, and taxes.
+These costs allow us to stay in business and grow, while continuing to provide excellent customer service.
 These indirect costs are calculated monthly.
-They help determine how much mark up the charge per square foot beyond the supplies and time to do the job.
+They help determine how much mark-up to charge per square foot, beyond the supplies and time to do the job.

-Since we follow market trends and industry standards in your city, you can be sure a we’ve taken care of a building.
-The best way to calculate your costs will be based on our current operations and the facilities we already service.
-We have a vast experience in different types of buildings from airports, schools, medical facilities to your standard administrative office building.
+The best way to calculate your total cost will be based on our current operations and the facilities we already service.
+We have vast experience in different types of buildings from airports, schools and medical facilities to your standard administrative office building.

-It is also possible to charge by hourly rate instead by the square foot.
-It is a different calculation but the variables are similar to the square foot calculation.
-The cleaning industry has software and standardized quote procedures.
+It is also possible to charge at an hourly rate instead of by the square foot.
+It is a different calculation, but the variables are similar to the square foot calculation.
 Contact us today to discuss your needs and learn how we can tailor a cleaning plan just for you.